raylene-gsa/technology-modernization-fund/_pages/criteria.md

 ### Opportunity Enablement

-- **Expected Cost Savings, Lasting Financial Impact, and Ability to Repay the TMF:** A successful project will provide detailed information on how the agency will save costs or dramatically improve service quality through modernization.
-The project will describe the importance of the investment to the agency (i.e., how impactful this project is to agency mission) and the expected long-term savings and operational efficiencies expected through successful project execution.
+- **Value Proposition and Operational Efficiencies:** A successful project will provide detailed information on how the agency will reduce costs or dramatically improve service quality through modernization.
+The project will describe the importance of the investment to the agency (i.e., how impactful this project is to agency mission) and the expected value proposition and operational efficiencies expected through successful project execution.
 Projects will highlight how business process or change management advances (including the repurposing of workforce as necessary) will be achieved as a result of successful project execution.

 ### Common Solutions